Jung Eun-ji: 2012–2015: Solo activities, acting debut, and rising popularity

 In 2014, she starred in another musical, the stage adaptation of 2004 series Full House.
-Afterwards, Jung starred in the romantic comedy series Trot Lovers, which depicts a female singer's struggles to become successful in the old-fashioned musical genre trot.
+Afterwards, Jung starred in the romantic comedy series Lovers of Music, which depicts a female singer's struggles to become successful in the old-fashioned musical genre trot.

 In 2015, Jung starred as the female lead in KBS2 high school drama Cheer Up! playing the role of a high school student who ranks at the bottom of her class.

+2016–present: Solo debut, continuous solo activities, and acting resurgence

+On April 18, 2016, Jung debuted as a solo artist with the EP Dream, which consisted of six songs.
+The title track "Hopefully Sky" is written by Jung, which recounts the times she spent with her father.
+"Hopefully Sky" topped eight local music charts, and the album sold 30,000 copies upon release.
+In April 2017, Jung released her second EP The Space.
+The title track "The Spring" and its accompanying music video was unveiled on April 10, and debuted within the top ten spots on local music charts.
+From June 3 to 5, Jung held her first solo concert titled "Attic" at Ewha Womans University's Samsung Hall.

 In 2017, Jung was cast in JTBC's action melodrama Untouchable which began airing on November 24.

 In 2018, Jung was cast in the horror film 0.0MHz, based on the webtoon of the same name.
+On October 18, 2018, Jung released a music video for the single "Being There", from her third EP Hyehwa.

-In 2020, Jung was cast in the musical Natasha, Pierre & the Great Comet of 1812.
+In 2020, Jung was cast in the musical Natasha, Pierre & The Great Comet of 1812.
+On July 15, 2020, Jung released her fourth EP Simple, along with the title track "Away".

 In 2021, Jung was cast in TVING's web series Work Later, Drink Now as Kang Ji-goo, an origami YouTuber.
 The series premiered at the Cannes International Series Festival 2022 from April 1 to April 6, 2022.

-In 2022, she starred in the mystery thriller television series Blind, portraying the role of a social worker.
+In September 2022, she starred in the mystery thriller television series Blind, portraying the role of a social worker.

+On October 30, 2022, IST Entertainment announced that the release of the remake album Log, which was originally scheduled to be released on November 2, has been postponed to November 11 due to the aftermath of the Seoul Halloween crowd crush.

+On November 17, 2022, IST Entertainment announced that Jung would be holding "Travelog" solo concerts on December 10 and 11.

+On April 28, 2023, IST Entertainment announced that Jung had renewed her contract with the company for the 3rd time.